zooniverse/panoptes-cli/README.md

 The `--updated-since` argument is a standard ISO timestamp, such as '2022-12-03' or `2022-12-03T18:56:06+00:00'.
 It is passed directly to the iNat Observations v2 API as the 'updated_since' query parameter.

-Be aware that this command only initiates a background job on the Zooniverse to import Observations.
-The request will return a 200 upon success, but there is no progress to observe.
-You can refresh the subject set in the project builderto see how far along it is, and the authenticated user will receive an email when this job is completed.

 ## Debugging